smadlangbayan368-hub/TeamDronePayload4/README.md

     -  Graphs and research of payloads

 Sheryl
-  -  Designed and modeled circular drone arm
+  -  Designed and modeled Circular Arm
   -  Fine tuned FEA results\
     -  Wrote "TWR_and_MaxPayload.m" a program to gather FEA, TWR, and cost results
   -  Performed hand calculation checks for results\
     -  See "handCalculationExample.pdf" in Documentation
   -  Writing report\
     -  Wrote section on circular arm, goals and objectives, analysis, and conclusion\
-    -  Provided pictures/documentation of circular arm
+    -  Provided pictures/documentation of Circular Arm

 Ezekiel Savage
-  -  Designed and modeled triangle arm
+  -  Designed and modeled Triangle Arm
   -  Fine tuned FEA results\
     -  Wrote 'checkDroneArm.m' a program to perform quick FEAs
     -  Perform sanity checks for FEA results
    -  Writing report\
-     -  Wrote section on triangle arm\
+     -  Wrote section on Triangle Arm\
-     -  Provided pictures/documentation of triangular arm
+     -  Provided pictures/documentation of Triangular Arm

 Peter Yang
-  -  Designed and modeled lattice arm
+  -  Designed and modeled Lattice Arm
   -  Performed hand calculation checks for results\
     -  See DorneTeam4_Hand_Calculations.pdf in Documentation folder
   -  Writing report\
-    -  Wrote section on lattice arm\
+    -  Wrote section on Lattice Arm\
-    -  Provided pictures/documentation of lattice arm
+    -  Provided pictures/documentation of Lattice Arm
   -  Wrote a program to perform FEA on Lattice Arm
     -  Go to checks > Peter's Functions